Skip to main content

 • The property lines H.H.
 Slawson first drew across the sugarcane fields

-Today, Bywater Cottages is a living piece of the neighborhood’s history — not preserved behind glass, but open, welcoming, and still accumulating stories.
+Today, Bywater Cottages is a living piece of the neighborhood’s history.
+Not preserved behind glass, but open, welcoming, and still accumulating stories.
 It is, as far as we know, the only New Orleans vacation rental with history you can trace back to the colonial sugarcane fields.

 MF